athemes/Botiga/readme.txt

 Botiga includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==
+= 2.2.13 =
+Fixed - Elementor: Pages built with Elementor rendering with wrong width and spacements.

 = 2.2.12 =
 Fixed - Elementor: Title hidden on pages built with elementor.